wh0311wh/RSPopView/README.md

 ##License：

-RSWeatherForecast is available under the MIT license.
+RSPopView is available under the MIT license.
 See the LICENSE file for more info.

 ##后记：